Fridus/checkdns/README.md

 Checkdns
 ========

 node.js - Resolution of domain names or IP addresses given or from a file.

 ## Installation
 ```
-$ npm install checkdns
+$ npm install -g checkdns
 ```

 ## Use command line